vpoten/thelibrary/README.md

 ## API Swagger interface

-It is possible to access the API via Swagger UI from the url:
+It is possible to work with the API via Swagger UI from the url:
 ```
 http://<host>:<port>/apidocs/swagger#/
 ```